 If there were other turtles in the same enclosure as the euthanized turtle, it is important to keep a close eye on them for any signs of distress or illness.
 It may be helpful to provide them with extra care and attention during this time.
 It is important to ensure that their living conditions are kept clean and hygienic to prevent any spread of disease.
 By taking good care of the remaining turtles, you can help to ensure their health and wellbeing as they cope with the loss of their enclosure mate.

-More to Explore: Can Turtles Be Gay?
+More to Explore: Are There Sea Turtles In California?

 Coping with Emotional Challenges of Euthanizing a Turtle